Poisson boundary of group extensions: Introduction and statement of main results

-{\bf Acknowledgements.} We are grateful to Vadim Kaimanovich for helpful discussions.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program

-(grant agreement No.725773).
+{\bf Acknowledgements.} We are grateful to Vadim Kaimanovich and Olga Kharlampovich for helpful discussions.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No.725773).
 The work of the second named author was also supported by NSF grant 2102838.